 - It’s easiest to stand up every 20 minutes and move around.

-- Having lumbar support on hand can also reduce back pain, and, in a pinch, you can also use a rolled-up towel for support.
+- Having great lumbar support on hand can also reduce chronic pain, and, in a pinch, you can also use a rolled-up towel for support.

 - Ensure your seat is elevated to the highest possible level while keeping your feet flat on the floor.
 If you need a footrest, use one.